gennachiaro/phd_proposal/manuscript.md

 <img src="https://user-images.githubusercontent.com/56849646/72556172-af2b7500-3863-11ea-9745-323250943155.jpg" width="50%"></img>

-Figure 5: (A-C) BSE and EDS scans of a clinopyroxene phenocryst from the Holuhraun-Bardarbunga eruption in 2014-2015.
+<p align="center">Figure 5: (A-C) BSE and EDS scans of a clinopyroxene phenocryst from the Holuhraun-Bardarbunga eruption in 2014-2015.
 The circles show the location of the electron microprobe analysis and the color indicates the corresponding cluster from major element analysis.
 (D) Trace element profiles from A-B.  The colors and numbers at the bottom indicate the corresponding cluster identified with major elements.
 (E) The same as D, but for another crystal that is not shown (from Luca Caricchi).

 We are also interested in identifying the mineral populations that are present in the ignimbrite matrix and seeing whether this varies throughout the deposit.
 Machine learning algorithms are becoming widely incorporated in scientific studies, and they provide an opportunity to make tedious point-counting obsolete.
 By utilizing previously determined mineral clusters (major element-based clustering), we can train a machine to classify each mineral in a thin section EDS scan into its associated population.
 Furthermore, this automatic clustering can be applied to multiple large thin sections, allowing for an estimation of bulk eruptive material.
 Initial formulation will involve training a supervised machine learning algorithm to identify feldspars.
 If successful, we will work to develop an unsupervised neural network algorithm.
 The unsupervised neural network algorithm will effectively create clusters automatically via self-organizing maps and then it will tag each mineral with its identified population.